aljedaxi/zettel/pages/organizational_culture.md

 :PROPERTIES:
 :todo: 1612395042552
 :END:
 Hello everyone!
-The original goal of the Company Culture Committee was to
+The original goal of the Company Culture Committee was to help us maintain and improve our culture as we scale.
 ## [on the question of longevity](https://psyche.co/ideas/what-it-takes-to-run-a-book-club-for-more-than-half-a-century)
 ##